shuklamaneesh23/HoF/README.md

 # FlexiLoans

 FlexiLoans is an innovative lending platform that leverages blockchain technology and the concept of flash loans to revolutionize the borrowing experience.
-Through FlexiLoans, users can access loans quickly and conveniently, without the need for lengthy approval processes or extensive collateral requirements.
+Through FlexiLoans, users can access loans quickly and conveniently, without the need for lengthy approval processes.

 ## Features